 An ensemble larger than a quartet typically has a director.
-The director should be integrated into the performance in such a way as to support and enhance the presentation and not become a distraction to the audience, unless this is intended for comedic or other purposes.
-The role of the director in a performance may vary from featured to virtually unnoticed but will be judged as part of the effectiveness of the integrated whole.
+The director should support and enhance the performance and not become a distraction to the audience, unless this is intended for comedic or other purposes.
+The role of the director in a performance may vary from featured to virtually unnoticed, but will be judged as part of the effectiveness of the integrated whole.